BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

 Each submitter must submit the following.

 * Cover sheet
-	* Category of submission (Layer 2 technology or evaluation)
 	* Name of submitter(s) with the corresponding submitter
 	* Email address
 	* Name of technology